Photo of E. Kate Patchen

 E. Kate Patchen

-Kate is a non-governmental advisor to the International Competition Network, an advisor to the Executive Committee of the California Lawyer’s Association Antitrust and Unfair Competition Law Section, and a member of the American Bar Association’s Antitrust Section.
-Kate is also a regular speaker on antitrust panels and programs.
+Kate serves as an advisor to the Executive Committee of the California Lawyers Association’s Antitrust and Unfair Competition Law Section and is an active member of the American Bar Association’s Antitrust Section.
+She is a frequent speaker on antitrust law and enforcement topics at national and international programs.

 On August 5, 2024, Judge Amit Mehta of the U.S. District Court for the District of Columbia concluded that Google has monopolized markets for online searches and search text advertising and unlawfully engaged in exclusionary conduct in those markets.
 Specifically, the court found that Google used revenue sharing agreements with